Stomata

 • Stomata are flanked by one or more subsidiary cells parallel to the guard cells.

-• Typical in the Rubiaceae family.
+• This is typical in the Rubiaceae family.

 Gramineous

-• Specialised form occurring in grasses; guard cells are dumbbell-shaped.
+• Specialised form occurring in grasses, guard cells are dumbbell-shaped.

 • Occurs in monocots like maize and wheat.